 Welcome to my kitchen.
 It's five A.M. during another autumn's morning, and music is softly playing in the background.
 The house is scented with spicy candles, and Amish Friendship Bread is baking in the oven.
 The scene, so domestic and heart-warming.
 It's like something out of a Dickens novel.

 Oh, but not a half hour before!
 At that point, I was in the middle of a big mess, listening to the New Age music station on TV.
-I was sweeping up 5 pounds of flour to a tune that sounded uncannily like Tubular Bells (that would be the theme song from The Excorcist), and I was wondering why the dough was so dry.
+I was sweeping up 5 pounds of flour to a tune that sounded uncannily like Tubular Bells (that would be the theme song from The Excorcist, in case you didn't know), and I was wondering why the dough was so dry.
 It didn't take long to figure out that I had forgotten to add the wet ingredients to the sour dough starter.

 Modern conveniences are supposed to make life easier, but sometimes they get me in trouble.
 The power of a Vitamix...the churning of the Norwalk juicer...the mixing of the Kitchenaid...all of these have lead to some terribly disgusting messes.
 Sometimes an appliance doesn't even need to have a high-powered motor in it to cause problems.
 Take my little Tupperware chopper, for example.

-This is one Oprah Winfrey show I was so glad I was able to watch.
+Below is a clip from one Oprah Winfrey episode I was so glad I watched.
 Paula Deen was "in the house," whipping up a recipe, when she did something that endeared her to me.
 Take a peek.
 Within the first 45 seconds, you'll see I can totally relate to her in this situation:

 Life is definitely better when you're laughing!